Life before Girton

 I am responsible for leading the Junior School Guitar Quartet, The Senior Guitar Trio and I work with Mrs. Anne Begg in leading the Combined Senior Guitar Ensemble.
 I see the ensemble program as being crucial to the musical life of the school and many students will make lasting memories from their performances and collaboration with other students.
 Ensemble playing teachers students to listen, to take responsibility for their own practice and to work as a team in creating a moving and musical performance.

-Outside of school I am devoted to my wife and 2 year old daughter and at the minute spend the majority of my time studying for my Masters Degree.
+Outside of school I am devoted to my wife and two children and at the minute spend the majority of my time studying for my Masters Degree.
 I am a certified musical nerd and I listen to as much great classical music as I possibly can.
 Current favourites include the symphonies of Bruckner, Mahler, Brahms and many others.